MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-change-basic-settings.md

 ms.date: 03/02/2018
 ms.author: solsen
 ms.translationtype: HT
-ms.sourcegitcommit: e7dcdc0935a8793ae226dfc2f9709b5b8f487a62
+ms.sourcegitcommit: 4fceff1a6cf728608a49182a9704f187d31767fe
-ms.openlocfilehash: c7f07bd3cee8d52cccf171dfd229265d65e99cba
+ms.openlocfilehash: f71b0e7d53138be0f89abe4e7935ab7c21437d8e
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 05/28/2018

 ---
 # <a name="changing-basic-settings"></a>Changing Basic Settings
 In the **My Settings** window, you can see and change basic settings for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+The changes that you make will only affect your workspace; not the workspaces of other users.

 ## <a name="role-center"></a>Role Centre
-The Role Centre represents the starting page and is designed for the needs of the role.
-The Role Centre provides you with an overview of the business, reflecting the information, tasks, and priorities of your role.
+The Role Centre represents the home page, a starting screen that is designed for the needs of a specific role in an organisation.
+Depending on your role, the Role Centre gives you an overview of the business, your department, or your personal tasks.
+It also helps you navigate to your daily tasks and find work that is assigned to you.

-Along the top of the Role Centre, you see a navigation bar that gives you easy access to typical entities for the role, such as customers, vendors, items, and so on.
+-   At the top, the navigation allows you to switch between customers, vendors, items, and other important lists of information.
+Similarly, actions allow you to initiate tasks, such as create a new sales invoice, directly from the Role Centre.

-What appears in the main content area will depend on the specific Role Centre.
-For example, on most Role Centres, you can find the Activities tiles that show current data and can be clicked or tapped for easy access to the selected document.
+-   In the centre, you find **Activities**.
+Activities show current data and can be clicked or tapped to view more detailed information.
 Key Performance Indicators can be set up to display a selected chart for a visual representation of, for example, cash flow or income and expenses.
-Some Role Centres enable you to build a list of favourite entities, like customers and vendors, or show the Report Inbox.
+You can also build up a list of favourite customers on the home page for accounts that you do business with often or need to pay special attention to.

 ### <a name="to-change-role-center"></a>To change Role Centre
 The default Role Centre is **Business Manager**, but you can select another Role Centre that fits your needs better.